weijiekoh/mixer/README.md

 `0x62730609...` is also the address to which the Mixer contract will transfer fees.

-Copy `config/local-dev.yaml.example` to `config/config.example.yaml` and modify
-it as such:
+Copy `config/config.example.yaml` to `config/local-dev.yaml` to  and modify it as such:

 - Change `backend.hotWalletPrivKeyPath` to the absolute path to the